 Threat actors understand the economic advantage of investing in the ransomware ecosystem, becoming more sophisticated and efficient over time.
 Organizations often struggle to secure a budget for resources needed to protect their infrastructure and prevent attacks from succeeding.

-This dashboard is available in the Tenable.sc Feed, a comprehensive collection of dashboards, reports, Assurance Report Cards, and assets.
-The dashboard can be easily located in the Tenable.sc Feed under the category Compliance & Configuration Assessments.
+This report is available in the Tenable.sc Feed, a comprehensive collection of dashboards, reports, Assurance Report Cards, and assets.
+The report can be easily located in the Tenable.sc Feed under the category Compliance & Configuration Assessments.
+The report requirements are:

 - Tenable.sc 5.18.0

 Tenable.sc enables organizations to quickly identify and locate vulnerabilities in their infrastructure.This report displays the most common vulnerabilities sorted by platform type that are commonly exploited by ransomware groups.
 Security leaders need to SEE everything, PREDICT what matters most and ACT to address cyber risk and effectively align cybersecurity initiatives with business objectives.

 Executive Summary Chapter – Contains information from the Ransomware Ecosystem Dashboard that uses the CVE and Plugin Family filters to display counts of the vulnerabilities and assets that have been affected by ransomware.

 Linux Chapter – Contains charts and tables that group together Ransomware Ecosystem related CVEs for all Linux Operating Systems and includes an IP Detail for the hosts identified.

 Windows Chapter – Contains charts and tables that group together Ransomware Ecosystem related CVEs for all Windows Operating Systems and includes an IP Detail for the hosts identified.

 Other Chapter – Contains charts and tables that group together Ransomware Ecosystem related CVEs for all "Other" Operating Systems and includes an IP Detail for the hosts identified.